 How Social Skills Influence Identity

-• Group Identity: Participation in social groups can shape identity through shared experiences and values.
+• Group Identity: Participation in social groups—such as clubs, religious organizations, or sports teams—can shape identity through shared experiences and values.
+These groups provide a sense of belonging that is crucial for self-esteem.

 Challenges Faced by Young Adults